PatchworkBoy/VCVRack_CableControl/README.md

 * When disconnected, the matching pair transmit level 0.

 Attach tip connector of 3.5mm socket to each GPIO pin.
 Short with mono 3.5mm patch leads.
 Done!

+GPIO0 & 1 are skipped as I intend to use the UART to link multiple Picos to one "master"